 Looking at the value of $\disp(f)$ for bijections $f$ between two separated nets $X$ and $Y$ gives only a very crude comparison of their metric structures.
 Roughly speaking `most' pairs of separated nets $X$ and $Y$ are BD non-equivalent, so that $\disp(f)=\infty$ for every such bijection.
-This motivates a more subtle form of metric comparison of separated nets in Euclidean space via displacement: \begin{define} Let $f\colon A\subseteq\R^{d}\to \R^{d}$.
-We define a function $(0,\infty)\to [0,\infty)$ by
+This motivates a more subtle form of metric comparison of separated nets in Euclidean space via displacement: